Our School App Stay connected on the go...

 The course is assessed in two parts: 60% coursework and 40% timed assessment.

-The coursework will be all the projects done in the lessons and the timed assessment will be a 10 hour exam over two days to produce an art work with eight weeks preparation time.
+The coursework will be a compilation of all the projects completed during lessons.
+The timed assessment will be a 10 hour exam over two days where students produce a piece of art work with eight weeks preparation time.
 There is no written exam.